 Get to know the Upper School Student Ambassador Board Members as they reflect on their time at LJCDS.

-These dedicated leaders are the heart and soul of our student ambassador program.
-Representing the diverse perspectives of our school community, they play a vital role in guiding our over 100 admission ambassadors through a variety of projects and activities.
-From leading campus tours and connecting with prospective families to organizing cross-divisional events, our board members are passionate about sharing their love for LJCDS and positively impacting our school.
+These dedicated leaders are the heart and soul of our Student Ambassador Program.
+Representing the diverse perspectives of our school community, they play a vital role in guiding over 100 admission ambassadors through a variety of projects and activities.
+From leading campus tours and connecting with prospective families to organizing cross-divisional events, our board members are passionate about sharing their love for LJCDS and making a positive impact on our school.

 If you would like to connect with one of our ambassadors, please email ambassador@ljcds.org.

 I would tell new students not to be afraid to try new things.
 I believe that stepping out of your comfort zone is truly what will help you redefine who you are and what you enjoy doing.
-By doing new things, you create more opportunities for yourself, which is why I would encourage new Upper Schoolers not to be afraid to try new things.
+By doing new things, you create more opportunities for yourself.

-My favorite memories at LJCDS are being part of the community service board and organizing events.
-I love helping the community and making a difference in others’ lives.
+My favorite memories at LJCDS are being part of the Community Service Board and organizing events.
+I enjoy helping the community and making a positive impact on others’ lives.

 I chose LJCDS because of the people, the teachers, the academics, and the community.
-The school is very welcoming and has plenty of opportunities, and everyone has a place here.
-Regardless of your passion, the school guarantees that it has something for you and that you will find people who align with your interests.
+The school is very welcoming and offers plenty of opportunities, ensuring that everyone has a place here.
+Regardless of your passion, the school guarantees that it has something for you and that you will find like-minded people who share your interests.

-During my time at LJCDS, I have learned a lot about myself and my interests, along with what I want to pursue in college.
-I have discovered my interests in STEM, science, and math.
-I have grown a lot and have learned proper time management and how to balance academic work with sports and other activities.
+During my time at LJCDS, I have gained a deeper understanding of myself and my interests, as well as a clearer vision of what I want to pursue in college.
+Those interests are primarily in STEM, focusing on science and math.
+I have grown a lot.
+By learning proper time management, I can balance academic work with sports and other activities.

 In my freshman year, I joined the Investment flex and Torrey Startup flex and enjoyed both.
-I’ve never been interested in history, but I took AP U.S. History with Dr. Halloran in my sophomore year.
+I had never been particularly interested in history, but I took AP U.S. History with Dr. Halloran in my sophomore year.
 It was the first history class where I felt engaged the whole year and was interested because her teaching style was so dynamic.

 Make your focus like a funnel: try everything in freshman year, then hone in on your interests every year after.
 It sounds so cliche (I’ve heard it myself a million times), but the number of opportunities at LJCDS is infinite—you make yourself a part of existing programs or create entirely new ones.

-I joined the LJCDS Dance Team, which was an awesome experience!
-I took the Future Doctors and Scientists flex, which was extremely helpful, and I learned a tremendous amount about the medical field through guest speakers, presentations, and hands-on activities.
-I was also a member of the Tri-M Music Honors Society, which was a great community of musicians participating in community service events.
-I was also on the LJCDS Equestrian Team, which I aspire to help grow further!
+I joined the LJCDS Dance Team, which was an incredible experience!
+In the Future Doctors and Scientists flex, I learned a tremendous amount about the medical field through guest speakers, presentations, and hands-on activities.
+As a member of the Tri-M Music Honors Society, I was part of a great group of musicians who participated in community service events.
+I was also a member of the LJCDS Equestrian Team, which I aspire to help grow further.

-My teachers and my coaches have inspired me to take on every aspect of my life with passion.
-My physics teacher this past year completely inspired a love for physics.
-Coming into this past school year, physics was a bit daunting.
-However, my teacher was so enthusiastic from the beginning.
-He would come to class happy and excited to teach.
-Seeing his obvious love for the subject made the subject more approachable.
+My teachers have inspired me to approach every aspect of my life with passion.
+Coming into this past school year, physics was a bit daunting, but my teacher completely inspired a love for physics.
+He was so enthusiastic from the beginning and would come to class happy and excited to teach.
+Seeing his obvious love for the subject made it more approachable.
 This experience awakened a passion for physics.
-My love for the subject has inspired me to achieve greatness.
+My love for the subject now has inspired me to strive for excellence.

 LJCDS has allowed me to grow in all aspects of who I am.
-For example, through the various artistic opportunities, I have been able to learn how to do ceramics and how to add depth and perspective to my paintings.
+For example, through various artistic opportunities, I have learned how to create ceramics and add depth and perspective to my paintings.
 This has encouraged me to be more observant and enlightened me about the world around me.
-I have even been able to embrace my inner musicality through choir and the instruments I have played, and the many different plays that have been performed and watched in the Four Flowers Theater.
-Through these experiences, I have blossomed into someone I used to look up to when I was a Tiny Torrey.
+I have even been able to tap into my inner musicality through choir and the instruments I have played.
+Through these experiences, I have blossomed into someone I once looked up to when I was a Tiny Torrey.

-When I joined LJCDS in ninth grade, I decided to try the dance team as a sport and soon realized my passion for it!
-At first, I was really worried about my stage fright, but I was soon surprised by how much I enjoyed dancing in front of a crowd.
+When I joined LJCDS in ninth grade, I decided to try the dance team as a sport and soon realized my passion for it.
+At first, I was really worried about my stage fright, but I was quickly surprised by how much I enjoyed dancing in front of a crowd.

-I tried cheer for the first time last year.
-During tryouts, I met other members, and we went over some routines.
+I tried cheer for the first time in my freshman year.
+During tryouts, I met other team members, and we went over some routines.
 Everyone was so nice and supportive, and I immediately felt welcome.

 Our community is very diverse and supportive.
 There are people from so many different backgrounds who, through LJCDS, come together as a family who love and support each other.

 In my design and innovation classes, I have learned so many new skills.
-I’m shocked at the number of cool tools in the Innovation Lab.
+I’m impressed by the number of cool tools in the Innovation Lab.
 For example, we made stickers.
 There is a literal sticker cutter, one of the most fun tools I’ve used!

 The LJCDS community stands out for its welcoming atmosphere and strong sense of support.
-Every teacher and student encourages one another to pursue their goals, which does not happen at all schools.
+Every teacher and student encourages one another to pursue their goals.
 With a wide variety of sports and clubs, students can explore their passions and develop their skills in a nurturing environment.
 Teachers and coaches are especially supportive.
 If I ever felt upset, there was always a teacher to talk to, and the special relationships built within the community make it truly unique.

 The LJCDS community is connected.
-With less than 130 students per grade level you get to know everyone and even people in upper or lower grades.
-This builds a strong and connected community so we can all feel close to one another.
+With fewer than 130 students per grade level, you get to know everyone, even other grades.
 LJCDS is special because I feel as if I know everyone.
-This makes it really easy to ask for/give a helping hand.
-By knowing a lot of people in a personal community, I feel we have built a strong student body at LJCDS.
+Building a strong student body makes it easy to ask for or give a helping hand.
 The connected environment fosters learning in a way that is unique to LJCDS.
-It is easy to get help when you feel so comfortable asking for it.
-It is easy to make friends when you know a lot of people in such a personal community.
-The LJCDS community is strong but mighty as we are a collective force to pick each other up.
+It is easy to get help when you feel comfortable asking for it.
+It is easy to make friends when you know many people in such a close-knit community.
+The LJCDS community is strong and mighty, as we are a collective force that supports one another.

 Being a student at LJCDS for 15 years, I have grown into a person I am proud of.
 I have learned valuable lessons about leadership, dignity, and integrity.
-I have not only grown in the LJCDS community, but I have also watched the school grow.
-As we experience the inevitable change of maturing, I have had LJCDS foster my interests and passions with opportunities to explore what catches my eye.
-I am fortunate to have found my path, both personally and academically, through LJCDS and its opportunities.
+I have not only grown within the LJCDS community, but I have also witnessed the school’s growth.
+As we experience the inevitable changes of maturing, I have had LJCDS foster my interests and passions by providing opportunities to explore what catches my eye.
+I am fortunate to have found my path, both personally and academically, through LJCDS opportunities.

 I feel like I have found myself at LJCDS.
-Because there are so many opportunities to try new things, I have been able to try different creative outlets and discover what I like.
-LJCDS has helped me learn to self-reflect and be honest.
-Also, the teachers and staff really want to get to know me and honestly do care about me.
+Because there are so many opportunities to try new things, I have been able to explore different creative outlets and discover what I enjoy.
+LJCDS has taught me the importance of self-reflection and how to be honest with myself.
+Additionally, the teachers and staff genuinely want to get to know me and truly care about me.

-My favorite memory is from this year during Little Torrey Cheer.
-The LJCDS cheer team works with students in the Lower School to create a routine with the Upper School cheerleaders that we perform at the Homecoming game.
-This year has been really special for me because I got to bond with one of the lower schoolers, and I have absolutely loved getting to work with the younger kids.
+My favorite memory is from the fall of 2024 during Little Torrey Cheer.
+The LJCDS cheer team works with Lower School students to create a routine that we perform together at the Homecoming game.
+It was really special because I got to bond with one of the lower schoolers, and I have absolutely loved working with the younger kids.

-One class that I have tried that surprised me was Advanced Applied Engineering.
+Yes, Advanced Applied Engineering surprised me.
 Initially, I believed that the class would be like any other, but I was happily proven wrong.
 Whether it was building a working wind tunnel or a cool mousetrap car, this class never failed to disappoint, cementing it as one of the most interesting classes I have taken in my time at LJCDS.

-I have grown greatly both emotionally and academically during my time at LJCDS.
-Throughout my time here, I have grown to become both a more empathetic person and a more academically successful student.
+I have made significant growth both emotionally and academically during my time at LJCDS.
+Over the years, I have developed into a more empathetic person and a more academically successful student.

-A lot of my favorite memories at LJCDS come from the Experiential Education programs.
-In 2023, I went to Belize for a service learning program where we helped build a school but also explored Mayan ruins, sacrificial caves, and coral reefs.
+Many of my favorite memories at LJCDS stem from the Experiential Education programs.
+In 2023, I participated in a service-learning program in Belize, where we not only helped build a school but also explored Mayan ruins, sacrificial caves, and coral reefs.

-Always go into office hours with your teachers if you need help, they love to help you and it will better your understanding and connection with your teachers.
+Always take advantage of office hours with your teachers if you need help.
+They love to help students, and it will improve your understanding and connection with your teachers.

 I chose LJCDS when I came to Middle School because of the opportunities that it offers and the larger range of classes and sports I got to choose from.
 The community is just so special and it makes school a lot more enjoyable.